geraldneale/py-blink_mojo-secure/README.md

 * Runs on testnet10 by default.
 * Requires full node.
 * Requires editing file blink_mojo.py for anonymous wallet and known wallet to your personal addresses.
-Can be edited into blink_mojo.py file or set at the prompt, as in: `anon_wallet = "txch<whateverwalletaddressyoudesire>"`
+Can be alternatively set at the >> prompt when running the program, as in: `>>anon_wallet = "txch<whateverwalletaddressyoudesire>"`

 Install